Porgramming-Hero-web-course/batch-4-assignment-1-Apurbopaul131/src/blog-1.md

 **Author:** Apubo paul

-**Introduction** Union and intersection types are crutial features in typesctipt that help to ensure code safety,felxibility and control in your project.
+**Introduction** Union and intersection types are crutial features in typesctipt that help to ensure code safety,flexibility and control in your project.

 **Union Types:** Union types allows a variable to be one of several possible types.
 Union types are denoted by "|" symbol.A variable with a uniion types just use these